d3plus/d3plus-website/_docs/class/Path.md

 <a name="new_Path_new" href="#new_Path_new">#</a> new **Path**()

-Creates SVG rectangles based on an array of data.
-See [this example](https://d3plus.org/examples/d3plus-shape/getting-started/) for help getting started using the rectangle generator.
+Creates SVG Paths based on an array of data.